davideaguglia/ESMFold/README.md

 ```python
 model.esm = model.esm.half()
 ```
-This procedure can optimize the model performance and the memory usage, but it is not risolutive, as the memory usage is only slightly decreased to 15.5GB.
+With this optimization of the model performance and requirements the memory usage is significantily decreased to 10.2GB, with little or no variation in the inference accuracy.

 ## Quantization